Skip to content

 ShortName: {providerId}-{moduleName}

-• You can use a function or feature as a providerid, such as: test, demo, blog, dashboard, flow, etc.
+providerIdProvider ID.
+You can designate a certain feature, function, or organization as the providerId, such as: test, demo, blog, dashboard, flow, cabloy, apple, etc.

 Create Module